Anujverma89/ubntai/README.md

 * ~/.var/app/<app>/ for flatpack applications

 # Add more feature :
 * Allow to see Failed login attems
 * Allow to see all the ports using net
 * Allow to see all the active ports in the system along with application name

+# How Installation module will work :
+* User can search for any app
+* We will show where it is availalbe
+* User can install by clicking over that app
+### Snap packages :
+a) They have everything required to run inside them.
+b) They include all dependencies.
+c) So install directly using app
+### APT :
+### AppImage :
+* Runs on any linux distribution irrespective of the distribution.
+* Download app from app image .
+* Make it executable and run the script ./app.appimage
+* We won't facilitate app image because they are not centralized at one place.
+### Ubuntu software center (App Store)
+### Flatpack

+# Lets apt :
+* It is a CLI frontend

+### Flow of installation package :
+* User Searches for package
+* Find the package
+* See's where it is available
+* Now when use clicks on install/uninstall/
+    * Open terminal behind the scenes.
+    * Run the command on behalf of the user.
+    * Shows the status.

+* Reading installed applications
+* applications installed using snap from /snap folder
+*

+# Checking for packages :
+* Binary Executables & System utilities : from usr/bin & /usr/sbin
+* Applications : /snap,  /var/lib/flatpak/,
+* Libraries : /lib, /usr/lib / usr/share

+# Types of files present in log folder :
+1) directory / can be found using isDir() return ture if dir()
+2) .gz / to work on /
+3) Log files / can be read easily 0 / can be found using isFile(); return true if file